sahib/misc/README.md

 ```

 The HTTP server might also be converted into an systemd unit, if desired or
 necessary.
-This approach assumes that a python version greater than 3.2 and
+This approach assumes that a python version greater or equal than 3.2 and
 systemd is installed.
 For a larger number of homogeneous (i.e. about the same
 software versions) machines, tools like Ansible (\*) provide a way to execute above
 script on each machine at once (which is probably desirable).